Winter Steelhead Flies: 11 Must Have Guide Flies

 10. Woolly Worms

-I like this pattern in black as seen in the picture but I have done well with a white body, a pink body, a red body, and a yellow body.
+I like this pattern in black, but I have done well with a white body, a pink body, a red body, and a yellow body.

 11. Egg Sucking Leach